 What’s more, cannabis containing elevated levels of CBD rather than THC (the psychoactive ingredient in weed — essentially what gets you high) was more effective in inhibiting cancer cells.
 This means that this particular treatment could be beneficial to a wider range of cancer sufferers.

 Public awareness around medical cannabis for humans has gathered a lot of steam in recent years.
 But what about our furry friends?
 Turns out there are increasing numbers of pet owners turning to cannabis in order to treat conditions like arthritis and epilepsy in their dogs, according to a report from ABC.

 A study conducted by Colorado State University’s Dr Stephanie McGrath indicates that CBD and THC-rich medications resulted in “decreased seizure activity” in dogs.
 Data is thin on the ground at the moment, but if there’s any way that we can make life better for man’s best friend, it’s got our vote!

-If you need a little help to get in the mood, cannabis could be well worth a try.
-A report that can be found in the Journal of Sexual Medicine showed that people that used marijuana over a four week period had sex more often than their counterparts who abstained.
+If you need a little help to get in the mood, 4 real cannabis could be well worth a try.
+A report that can be found in the Journal of Sexual Medicine showed that people that used marijuana over a four-week period had sex more often than their counterparts who abstained.

 And while the study is far from a conclusive endorsement of the power of weed as an aphrodisiac, it does indicate that it deserves a place in the mix of your usual methods for spicing things up in the bedroom.